Central and West Asia

 |01A - Short-term lending info_outline||KZT1,750,000,000,000||USD4,244,996,968||

-(i) KZT1 trillion in subsidized lending under the “Economy of Simple Things” program. (ii) KZT600 billion to help small and medium-sized enterprises (SMEs) finance their working capital; (iii) May 14, KZT50 billion in loans to farmers through National Holding Kazagro and KZT100 billion through the “Economy of Common Goods” program.
+(i) KZT1 trillion in subsidized lending under the “Economy of Simple Things” program; (ii) KZT600 billion to help small and medium-sized enterprises (SMEs) finance their working capital; (iii) 14 May 2020, KZT50 billion in loans to farmers through National Holding Kazagro and KZT100 billion through the “Economy of Common Goods” program.

 |01B - Support policies for short-term lending info_outline||

-No amount/estimate: As of June 10, Reduced liquidity coverage ratio requirement (from 80% to 60%).
+10 June 2020: (i) No amount/estimate: Expanded the list of eligible collaterals; (ii) No amount/estimate: Reduced liquidity coverage ratio requirement (from 80% to 60%).

 |01C - Forex operations info_outline||